-His paintings often depict the everyday life found at the boat marinas of Lake Tahoe, the back streets of Truckee, and the trails around Fallen Leaf Lake.
+His paintings often depict the everyday life found at our public beaches, the back streets of Truckee, and the trails around Fallen Leaf Lake.

 Like this classic of Chief Black Cloud.